The latest update to this website was at 6pm Thursday (HST)

 Northeastern Pacific:

-Kristy is moving toward the west near 16 mph and a continued westward motion is expected for the next several days.
-Maximum sustained winds are near 60 mph with higher gusts.
-Additional strengthening is forecast and Kristy could rapidly intensify into a major hurricane by the latter part of this week.
-Tropical-storm-force winds extend outward up to 70 miles from the center.
+The post-tropical cyclone is moving toward the northwest near 10 mph.
+A general west-northwestward to northwestward motion is expected during the next couple of days.
+Maximum sustained winds have decreased to near 40 mph with higher gusts.
+Continued steady weakening is expected, and the post-tropical low is forecast to dissipate this weekend.
+Tropical-storm-force winds extend outward up to 45 miles from the center.

 Here’s the link to the National Hurricane Center (NHC)